 - 12. Where calculators are permitted in an examination they must be cordless, silent, non-programmable and without case or cover.
 They must not be designed or adapted to provide access to retrievable information or be able to communicate with other machines or the internet. - 13.
 Candidates in possession of mobile phones or smart watches must switch them off and leave them in their bags in the place designated by the invigilator.
 Candidates are not permitted to have mobile phones or smart watches on their person during the examination. - 14.
 Candidates must display their student identity card in a prominent position on their examination desk together with any other document which the student is required to produce.
 Those without their student identity card may be refused entry into the examination. - 15.
 Candidates may not turn over the front cover of the examination paper to read the questions or start writing until the chief invigilator announces the commencement of the examination.
 Neither may candidates commence writing their answers before being authorised to do so by the invigilator.
 Writing in this regard includes making notes on the question paper or answer book, highlighting text or making any other marks on any material. - 16.
 Candidates must behave in an orderly manner throughout the period of the examination.
 The chief invigilator has the discretion to exclude from the examination any student observed behaving in a way which, in the opinion of the chief invigilator, may disturb other candidates or otherwise disrupt the smooth running of the examination.
 The chief invigilator must report any such occurrence to the Deputy Vice-Chancellor, or nominee.
 The Deputy Vice-Chancellor, or nominee shall decide whether to take the matter further under the student discipline procedures. - 17.
-Candidates must not communicate with any other candidate in the examination - 18.
+Candidates must not communicate with any other candidate in the examination room. - 18.
 Candidates may bring water or other soft drinks, with the label removed, into the examination but are not permitted to take food into the examination. - 19.
 Candidates must insert the examination and identification details required at the head of each answer book or answer paper clearly and accurately. - 20.
 Candidates must use the answer book or other answer paper provided.
-Candidates are not allowed to bring additional materials or papers, unless expressly permitted. - Candidates must start each answer at the head of a page, as instructed, and write on both sides of each sheet of the answer book or other answer paper provided.
+Candidates are not allowed to bring additional materials or papers, unless expressly permitted. - 21.
+Candidates must start each answer at the head of a page, as instructed, and write on both sides of each sheet of the answer book or other answer paper provided.
 Additional answer books or additional sheets of answer paper should be numbered consecutively 1, 2, etc. and be clearly marked with the candidate's number. - 22.
 Candidates must write each question number in the space provided, but otherwise leave the margins blank.
 All work leading to the solution of each question must be recorded in the answer book.
-Rough notes that are not intended to be taken into account by the examiner should be neatly ruled through.
-No separate paper is provided for rough notes.
+Rough sheets are provided (attached to the back of the examination paper) for notes only and will not be marked.